andremaccarini/tower-of-hanoi-python-stacks/README.md

 # towerofhanoigame
-tower of hanoi game usings stacks
+tower of hanoi game using stacks